-Drawing inspiration from private sector approaches to ensuring compliance with operational laws, ECD Compliance-Made-Easy will help Environmental Health Practitioners (EHPs) navigate the ECD centre assessment process.
+Drawing inspiration from private sector approaches to ensuring compliance with operational laws, a tech-enabled toolkit helps EHPs navigate the ECD centre assessment process.

 The project team

 Content partner: Standards & Legal is committed to taking the stress out of legal requirements and management obligations so that organisations can move beyond compliance and build strategically and sustainably.